The Process

 • Reducing length (which is a combination of some of the above)

-• Anticipating a reviewer’s most likely objections and making sure they are addressed
+• Anticipating a reviewer’s objections and making sure they are addressed

-• Thinking about how to write so as to guide the reviewer through the proposal
+• Thinking about how to write the text so that reviewers are guided through the proposal

 • Making the application 'highlighter-able'